iamthecloverly/iamthecloverly.github.io/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Help Wanted
+name: Question
-about: Need help that is not covered in the tutorial
+about: Issues that differ from other templates
-labels: 'help wanted'
+labels: question
 ---

 **NOTE:** Before you start, the following should be completed.